Prohelion/prohelion.github.io/Battery_Management_System/Operating_Thresholds_State.md

 *         Run

-States transition from one to another based on various thresholds and timers, and on user commands from the Tritium EV Driver Controls via the CAN bus, as detailed in the following sections.
+States transition from one to another based on various thresholds and timers, and on user commands from the Driver Controls via the CAN bus, as detailed in the following sections.

 ### ERROR
 The BMS is in the Error state if any of the following conditions are true: